 Monsoon season in Nepal is a joyous period that brings happiness to everyone.
 It is the primary season for agriculture as well as the season of several festivals in Nepal.
 A monsoon festival falls on a different date every year.

 During monsoon season, Seasonal tourism activities in Nepal are low in numbers and trekking in monsoon season is not favorable time.
-However, during monsoon season, Pilgrimage tourists are high in number, mainly from India.
+However, during the monsoon season, Pilgrimage tourists are high in number, mainly from India.
 They prefer to visit Muktinath and Mansarovar during the monsoon season as these places are rain shadow area.
 However, from the cultural point of view; monsoon season is one of the best time to observe Nepalese cultural way of Living, festivals, Monsoon cycle of agriculture and Lush green valleys with seasonal crops.

 Ropai Jatra 29th June 2018